Join millions of Canadians who have already trusted Loans Canada

 Pay Off Debt Or Contribute To An RRSP?

 Finding money to contribute to your RRSP isn’t always easy.
-Some people turn to debt, like personal loans, to add a lump sum to their RRSP.
-Maybe they are hoping that the refund they get will pay the loan.
+Some people turn to debt, like personal loans, to add a lump sum to their RRSP with the hope that the refund they get will pay the loan.

 However, taking on more debt is not for everyone.
 In fact, if you do have some money lying around you need to figure out if it is better to pay down some of your high-interest debt or contribute to an RRSP.